-From the concrete of Colombia to the jungles of Peru, we put the American-made boot to the test
+From exploring cities in Colombia to hiking through jungles in Peru, we put the American-made boot to the test

-As 2016 came to a close we, like most of America, were exhausted.
-So when an old friend from out west called and asked if we’d like to tag along on a trip to South America we couldn’t say no. Not only did the opportunity offer a chance to completely log off for a few weeks, but also countless miles of new streets and trails to explore.
+When an old friend from out west called and asked if we’d like to tag along on a trip to South America we couldn’t say no. Not only would the opportunity offer a chance to completely log off for a few weeks, but also countless miles of new streets and trails to explore.
 So, naturally, we made a couple calls and got some gear to test in the unfamiliar terrain.

 Atop the list was a fresh pair of boots capable of handling the rigors of extended travel in many different environments.
 We went with the Danner Light in mojave colorway ($380), a 6” boot styled after Danner’s military-grade product—beyond aesthetics the boot boasts effectively mil-spec durability and functionality too—and made by hand in Portland, Oregon.
 Over the course of the trip we covered countless meandering miles on hot concrete in Colombia and well over 50 rugged miles of dirt and rock trails throughout Peru.